 Introduction to 1980-1984 Purple Clay Teapots

-Our Company is a professional purple clay teapot collector and merchant.
+We are professional purple clay teapot collectors and merchant.
 We have collected a few precious “Mingjia Zaoqi teapots” directly from some well-known teapot collectors during these years.
-And now, under the business principle of honest and trust, we are glad to present these genuine and precious teapots to the world and greatly greet every colleagues, friends, experts and teapot lovers to appraise, appreciate, purchase and collect these “Mingjia Zaoqi teapots” from us.
+And now, under the business principle of honesty and trust, we are glad to present these genuine and precious teapots to the world and greatly greet every colleague, friends, experts, and teapot lovers to appraise, appreciate, purchase and collect these “Mingjia Zaoqi teapots” from us.

 Features of “1980-1984 teapots”

 – The artistry is refined and elegant.
-All these teapots show a fine articulation of lines and proportion, which presents the skillful technique of the potters.
-Every detail on these teapots are impressive, which shows the heart and soul of the potters.
+All these teapots show a fine articulation of lines and proportions, which presents the skillful technique of the potters.
+Every detail on these teapots is impressive, which shows the heart and soul of the potters.
 Some of the works are fine copies of ancient and traditional arts, yet some of them are creative and contemporary masterpieces with distinguished design.

 – Forgery is impossible.
-The remark of potter for these teapots inherits the style of teapots made during Culture Revolution period.
-That is——- the name of potter is only shown inside the lid of the teapot with little wooden stamp, and the bottom is only marked with “Yixin China”.
+The remark of the potter for these teapots inherits the style of teapots made during the Culture Revolution period.
+That is——- the name of potter is only shown inside the lid of the teapot with a little wooden stamp, and the bottom is only marked with “Yixing China”.
 Although the remark is simple, yet with the other four features listed above, forgery to these teapots is extremely difficult and is very easily identified.

-In a word, this batch of teapots made during 1980-1984 is teapot with the best material, the elegant shapes, the refined artistry, the nice forms and the fine functionality.
+In a word, this batch of teapots made during 1980-1984 is a teapot with the best material, the elegant shapes, the refined artistry, the nice forms, and the fine functionality.
 As a result, they would become more and more precious in the future and become the treasure of the collectors.